Killerbee7/javascript/README.md

-Basic JavaScript by Santosh.
+Basic JavaScript by Santosh Kalwar.
 Includes all notes, assignments and projects.